Investor Sentiment – U.S. Market Greed/Fear Index

 NAAIM Exposure Index – Investor Sentiment

-NAAIM Exposure Index – Investor Sentiment With the index at 66.99, active managers are stepping back from U.S. equities, a retreat from recent peaks as a wave of caution moves through the market.
+NAAIM Exposure Index – Investor Sentiment At 86.82, the NAAIM Exposure Index shows active managers remain heavily invested in U.S. equities, reinforcing a bullish risk tone.
 The National Association of Active Investment Managers Exposure Index represents the two-week moving average exposure to U.S. equity markets reported by NAAIM members.
-Image:…
+Image: NAAIM

 AAII Investor Sentiment Bull Minus Bear Spread